mickeytheq/ZoopDocs/docs/automaticnumbering/AutomaticNumbering.md

 Zoop has a tool to set the collection and encounter numbers of your cards instead of doing it manually.

+## Instructions

+This tool will obey [instructions](../shared/instructions/Instructions.md) defined on the cards.

 ## Preparation

 Before running the tool, some manual effort is required if you want encounter numbering to be updated by the tool.
 The manual items that must be set are